2023 Louisiana lieutenant gubernatorial election

-The 2023 Louisiana lieutenant gubernatorial election will take place on October 14, 2023, to elect the next Lt.
-Governor of Louisiana.
-Incumbent Republican Lieutenant Governor Billy Nungesser is seeking a third consecutive term.
+The 2023 Louisiana lieutenant gubernatorial election took place on October 14, 2023, to elect the lieutenant governor of Louisiana.
+Incumbent Republican Lieutenant Governor Billy Nungesser was re-elected to a third consecutive term in a landslide.

-Under Louisiana's jungle primary system, all candidates will appear on the same ballot, regardless of party, and voters may vote for any candidate, regardless of their party affiliation.
+Under Louisiana's two round system, all candidates appear on the same ballot, regardless of party, and voters may vote for any candidate, regardless of their party affiliation.